Epistimis/.github/profile/README.md

 What does that mean?
 It means that the JS version is in a more experimental state than then Java side.
 It should eventually have all the same capability - but the original work is being done first in Java.

 Everything above provides the data modeling / data flow modeling foundation.
 To that we add
 * [Data-Flow-Graphics](https://github.com/Epistimis/Data-Flow-Graphics) - This provides [Sirius](https://www.eclipse.org/sirius/) graphics to display data flow models.
-While this repo refers to privacy, there is nothing about it that is privacy specific - it may be moved/renamed to reference FACE, the layer it depends on.
+It references FACE, the layer it depends on.
 A lot of work needs to be done here.
 If you're interested in graphics, this is the repo you want to work on.

 The very last layer is privacy specific:
 * [Privacy](https://github.com/Epistimis/Privacy) - This is the new part.
 This changes rapidly.
 Tasks associated with this repo will likely change rapidly - so don't attempt tasks here unless you confer with Steve Hickman beforehand.
 Otherwise, you risk doing work that will just be thrown away.